Tafheet

 Tafheet driver practice and events are generally seen on the wide sectioned highways of Riyadh, Al-Qassim Province and, less notably, in other parts of Saudi Arabia.
 In the United Arab Emirates, tafheet are commonly seen on the highways of Abu Dhabi and Dubai, which also feature long straightaways.

+Apart from the risk involved for the drivers, the spectators are also at a high risk of injury or possible death.
+Unfortunately, sometimes the drivers would lose control of their vehicle and drive into other road users or the spectators.

 The technique differs from high-speed cornering on tracks as cars drift sideways at high speed and recover with opposite lock.
-Tafheet practice and events occur with little or no concern for vehicle occupants, other drivers, or spectator safety, as a result there are many fatal accidents.
+Tafheet practice and events occur with little or no concern for vehicle occupants, other drivers, or spectator safety, and as a result there often are fatal accidents.

 Culture

 Some of the more popular tafheet maneuvers include: